- How to Start a Blog in 5 simple steps

 Select a plan that’s right for you.
-I recommend you to choose Plus plan as it offers you most unlimited features.
+I recommend you to choose the Plus plan as it offers you the most unlimited features.
 But if you have a tight budget, go ahead & select the Basic Plan.
 Don’t worry, you can upgrade it anytime.

 Click on one of the “Select” button to proceed further.

 As I promised that you’ll get a free domain name following this tutorial!